valentinuuiuiu/e-commerce/README.md

 ## Layout Builder

-Create unique product and page layouts for any type fo content using a powerful layout builder.
+Create unique product and page layouts for any type of content using a powerful layout builder.
 This template comes pre-configured with the following layout building blocks:

 - Hero (can be used for static pages)
 - Content (for static pages like "About Us", "Terms")